madiarsa/GeoTagger/README.md

 Installation
 ------------
-At present, end-user use of the demonstrator is not supported, the source code is provided for interest only.
+At present, installation of the full demo stack is not supported or documented.
+However if you have an Android phone and wish to test out the demo for yourself, you may do so by downloading [person.apk](http://github.com/downloads/dominicjprice/GeoTagger/person.apk) and [GeoTagger.apk](http://github.com/downloads/dominicjprice/GeoTagger/GeoTagger.apk) and installing them (in that order) on your phone.